Swig-DPI/London_Energy_Consumption/README.md

 # Future improvements
+  * Look into squaring or taking the log of certain features to see if this could be the issue for under fitting the data.
   * Reduce features and look more into what is collinear.

   * Add in meter purpose parameter.
 I believe associating the meter with the business or type of home would increase the models accuracy.